usyd-soles-edu/soles-revealjs/README.md

 quarto use template usyd-soles-edu/soles-revealjs
 ```

 If you know Git, click on the green "**Use this template**" button above to create a new repository based on this template.
+An advantage in using this method is that you can import all branches from this repository, setting yourself up to publish to GitHub Pages without any further configuration.

 ## License and attribution